subhamX/riscv/readme.md

 1. On pressing `Ctrl+S` on **Editor Pane** current file will be downloaded.
 2. On pressing `Ctrl+S` on **Simulator Pane** Output file will be downloaded if it's assembled.
+Format -
 3. **Editor Pane** supports `Ctrl+/` as comment shortcut

 ## General Instructions To Run Locally

-1. If you do not have a copy of `RISCV Heritage` clone the repo and checkout `GUI` branch
+1. If you do not have a copy of `RISCV Heritage` clone the repo and checkout `GUI` branch.
+If you do have the project then go to `step 2`
 ```
 git clone URL
 git checkout GUI